nickmcdonnough/mynx/README.md

 # robbit - bots made easy

+**Note - robbit is deprecated and will soon be removed.
+I'm working on something which will let you write similar bots in a much more powerful and interesting way, so stay tuned.**

 <img src="http://i.imgur.com/l5K9A.jpg" width="200" align="right" margin="10px" />

 Then we have `robbit`, which lets you easily make reddit bots.
 Here's a simple bot which replies to every new comment.